smaurice101/readthedocs/docs/source/usage.rst

      - Hyper-prediction technology performs all machine learning functions.
 Viper connects to HPDE, using REST, and instructs it to perform machine learning.
 By off-loading this function to HPDE, TML can perform very fast machine learning (in few seconds) for each entity and sliding time window.
 Refer to :ref:`TML
        Performs Entity Level Machine Learning and Processing` and :ref:`Entity Based Machine Learning By TML`
+   * - Viperviz
+     - This binary performs real-time streaming visualization using websockets.
+This is a very powerful binary because it uses the underlying network to streaming data to a client browser for fast, and very cost-effective, visualization of real-time TML solution outputs.

 2. TML Component: One Core Python Library